Modular

 Digital Experience

-Component Fabrication
+Component fabrication

 The design and fabrication of the Modular Machine was in itself an exercise in imagination.
 We asked ourselves, “What would an instrument built to record the sounds and rhythms of the world look like?
 What kind of contraptions would be needed to listen to trees?
 To mountains?
 Clouds and the sea?
 How would those things work?”
 The result was a collection of objects and recording devices all fabricated to interact with the world in different ways.
-The primary machine needed to be iconic and fanciful while also having a physical presence and real-world tactile quality to make it believable as something could actually work.
+The primary machine needed to be iconic and fanciful while also having a physical presence and real-world tactile quality to make it believable as something that could actually work.
 It was conceived as a hybrid of vintage modular synthesizers, surveying gear, and scientific equipment that was equal parts Willy Wonka, NOAA, and Kraftwerk.

 Custom casework was built around a hodgepodge of salvaged recording equipment, movie projectors, WW2 era radio surplus, gauges, knobs, indicator lights and switches.
 The completed build was engineered to pack into itself for transportation and all of the components were built to be field ready.
 The machine took on a natural patina as things rusted or were were damaged and repaired throughout the project giving it a well-worn, broken in look that added to the realism of the effect.